FindNStart

 Strategic Global Interest

-Venture capital firms like Peak XV Partners have secured massive fresh commitments—$1.3 billion across India and APAC funds—specifically to support early-stage company formation through to public listings.
+Venture capital firms like Peak XV Partners have secured massive fresh commitments—1.3 billion across India and APAC funds—specifically to support early-stage company formation through to public listings.
 The firm is leaning heavily into the "U.S.-India corridor," backing founders where engineering moats sit in India while GTM (Go-to-Market) strategies target global enterprises.
-This corridor is further supported by global heavyweights like General Catalyst, which plans to invest $5 billion in India over five years.
+This corridor is further supported by global heavyweights like General Catalyst, which plans to invest 5 billion in India over five years.

 Regulatory Compliance: From Burden to Strategic Advantage